 As mentioned above, the clusters of urban regions in the form of communities in the network space often yield geographically cohesive urban areas.
 This phenomenon is speculated to be related to the distance decay effects, where the interaction strength between two urban regions decreases as the geographical distance between them increases.
 A gravity model is often used to express such relations, as is shown in Eq.
 (3), where Tij and dij denote the interaction from i to j and distance between two places, K is a constant, and Pi and Pj are the population size of place i and j respectively.
 The interaction strength decreasing with respect to increasing geographic distance is expressed by the distance decay function, f(dij), where the parameter β reveals the distance impact on interaction strength.
-A greater β indicates stronger decay and the interaction strength is more influenced by distance (Y. Liu et al. 2014).
+A greater β indicates stronger decay and the interaction strength is more influenced by distance.
 While it is suggested that population size may not be an accurate indicator to describe the repulsion or attractiveness between places, the gravity model is usually fitted by using observed interaction strength and the distance between geographical entities (Y. Liu et al. 2014).

-Tij=k* Pi*Pjfdij, and fdij~dijβ xx
+Tij=k* Pi*Pjfdij, and fdij~dijβ (3)

 In this study, the main purpose for adopting the gravity model is not to find the best β value to estimate the potential interaction strength among depicted urban areas.
 Interestingly, the distance decay effects are also found in human mobility patterns (Zhao et al. 2016), the authors argue that it is due to the constraints of complex urban structure.
-In this study, in line with the idea that urban environments are conceptualized spaces that are recreated and formed by human activities (Schliephake 2014), we speculate that the distance decay effects in affecting the interaction strength of two geographic regions and ultimately depicting the urban structures (e.g., urban boundaries), is contributed by (or related to) the distance decay parameters found in the underlying mobility patterns.
-In particular, since we have used a mobility network of spatial interactions, if this hypothesis stands, it will provide strong support that the depicted urban boundaries are not random artifacts but indeed reflect how naturally people move across the geographical regions.
+In line with the idea that urban environments are conceptualized spaces that are recreated and formed by human activities (Schliephake 2014), we speculate that the distance decay effects in affecting the interaction strength of two geographic regions and ultimately depicting the urban structures (e.g., urban boundaries), is contributed by (or related to) the distance decay parameters found in the underlying mobility patterns.
+Considering we have used a mobility network of spatial interactions, if this hypothesis stands, it will provide strong support that the depicted urban boundaries are not random artifacts but indeed reflect how naturally people move across the geographical regions.

 4. Results